rdpoor/mulib-support/README.md

 foreground levels, but -- despite its intentionally obscure name -- may be useful elsewhere.

+### mu_str

+Container for safe read and write access to strings, with methods for exchange with c-style null-terminated strings.
+Companion to mu_substr

+### mu_substr

+Companion to mu_str, provides methods for slicing, appending, searching.

 ### mu_task

 A simple implementation of deferred function calls, with a compile time option